The Tigers’ 10 Greatest Hitters

 One of the game’s premier hitters since 2000, Cabrera became a Tiger after the 2007 season when the Florida Marlins—back to their old habits of shipping away star talent for prospects in the name of making a profit on a shoestring—sent him and ace pitcher Dontrelle Willis to Detroit for six youngsters, none of whom would pan out for the Marlins.
 And although Willis self-destructed in Detroit, Cabrera ramped up the surge at the plate and easily proved that the Tigers got the better end of the deal.

-The brilliance of Cabrera’s hitting prowess is underscored by the fact that few others hit better even when he’s far from 100%; he played much of his 2013 MVP campaign in pain, and had an enormously productive September for the Tigers in 2014 (finishing the year at .313-25-109) despite playing with both bone spurs in his ankle and a stress fracture in his foot.
+Cabrera at his peak was all the more impressive considering he was seldom at 100%—sometimes well below it; he played much of his 2013 MVP campaign in pain, and had an enormously productive September for the Tigers in 2014 (finishing the year at .313-25-109) despite playing with both bone spurs in his ankle and a stress fracture in his foot.
+But by the time Cabrera reached his mid-30s in the late 2010s, he finally became grounded by mortality, struggling to play a full season while his input began to decrease.

-The biggest challenge for Cabrera has been alcohol.
+Injuries aside, Cabrera’s biggest challenge was alcohol.
 An ill-timed drinking binge (topped by a charge of spousal abuse) in the midst of a down-to-the-wire divisional race at the end of the 2009 season very possibly robbed the Tigers of a postseason trip.
 And before camps opened in 2011, he was arrested again in Florida after a bizarre series of events that included threatening a restaurant owner and recklessly running cars off the road while heavily intoxicated.
 He avoided major jail time for the incidents, apologized and underwent rehab that appears to have led to a prolonged sobriety.

 Charlie Gehringer (1924-42)